NTX-McGill/NeuroTechX-McGill-2019/README.md

 - [`\robotics`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/robotics) contains scripts to interface with the Arduino hardware connected to the wheelchair
 - `\src` contains the software
 	- [`\dashboard`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/src/dashboard) contains the dashboard software as well the instructions to set up and launch it
-	- [`\real-time`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/src/real-time) contains scripts to classify EEG signals acquired in real-time
+	- [`\real-time`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/src/real-time) contains scripts to classify EEG signals acquired in real-time, to send/receive data from the wheelchair, and for assisted driving
 	- [`\caregiver-app`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/src/caregiver-app) contains the web app and text messaging for the caregiver

 ## Project Pipeline